 • Future agriculture and the wellbeing of the region lies in the hands of smallholders

 Smallholder farmers are the largest community in South Asia.
-They are the most affected people to food insecurity caused by climate change.
+They are the most affected by climate change and natural disasters.

 SAFBIN's story